TheOdinProject/curriculum/foundations/installations/installations.md

    ![The VirtualBox start screen](./installations/imgs/03_start_screen.png)

 Click on the **New** button to create a virtual operating system.
-Give it a name of **"Xubuntu"**, if you want the VM installed somewhere else than default `C:` location, change that accordingly in the **Folder** option.
+Give it a name of **Xubuntu**, if you want the VM installed somewhere else than default `C:` location, change that accordingly in the **Folder** option.
 This is the place where your virtual disk will reside, so make sure that you've got at least 30GB for that.
 In **ISO Image** choose **Other** - you'll see a window open for you to find the `.iso` file on your PC.
 It most likely is in the `Downloads` folder.
 Leave **Skip Unattended Installation** as it is.

    ![Half of the options being greyed out is normal.
 Don't worry about it.](./installations/imgs/04_install_start.png)